World Day for Consecrated Life

 To all the Brothers and Communities of the Order

-As we prepare to celebrate the World Day for Consecrated Life on 2 February, I would like to send my best wishes to all the Brothers of the Order and all the consecrated men and women working on our mission, and forming part of our Hospitaller Family of Saint John of God.
-This day will give us the opportunity to celebrate our Religious consecration and give thanks to God for our vocation following the charism of Hospitality that we have been given.
+I therefore send my best wishes to all the Brothers of the Order and all the consecrated men and women who work with us on our mission, and are members of our Family of St. John of God.
+This Day offers us the opportunity, once again, to celebrate our Religious consecration and to thank God for the gift of His vocation, following the charism of Hospitality, in the spirit of St. John of God, our Founder.